derf4bian/send-mail-with-python/README.md

 # send-mail-with-python
 Sending an email with python

-fill all the gaps and execute the function zo send an email
+fill all the gaps and execute the function to send an email.